rafaelcalcada/aigbdd/README.md

 ```
 ./aiglec graph/test1.aag graph/test2.aag -v
 ```
-If you're interested in generating graphic visualization for an AIG, use `aigviz`:
+If you're only interested in generating graphical visualization for an AIG, use `aigviz`:
 ```
 ./aigviz [aig-file]
 ```